JackToppen/pythonabm/docs/source/installation.rst

 ============

-Assuming you have Python 3.7-3.10, the PythonABM library can be installed using the following command.
+Assuming you have Python 3.7-3.10, the latest version of the PythonABM library can be installed using the following command.

 ::